nemoarchive/documentation/ingest_flow.md

    1. Valid extensions accepted - .csv, .tab, or .tsv
    2. Must also provide contact email and valid Aspera name
 2. Manifest file is renamed with a temporary 7-character string to avoid colliding with another manifest submission if simultaneous.
 This file is placed in a "submitted_manifest" directory while validation is happening
-   1. A manifest object (Manifest class in manifest.py) is created and a log file is saved with the manifest
+   1. A manifest object (Manifest class in manifest.py) is created and a log file is saved with the manifest.
+Initial state is "SUBMITTED"
 3. Validation checks:
    1. Headers in manifest file match those from manifest template on Github
       1. Currently those are hard-coded into the manifest.py module so if they change in Github they will need to be changed here